 Remember, there is no such thing as over-communication.
 Your health care team wants to know about how you’re feeling overall, which includes your level of pain, your energy level, your appetite, and your mood and spirits.

 Frequently Asked Questions

-A. Chemotherapy delivered before surgery—known as neoadjuvant chemotherapy—can be an option for some women, including those whose tumors are likely to be difficult to remove and those who may not be able to physically withstand surgery.
-It’s always best to consult a gynecologic oncologist who can confirm what the best option is for you— whether to have surgery first or chemotherapy first.
-Most women who undergo neoadjuvant chemotherapy still benefit from at least one attempt to have a tumor removed surgically.
+A: Chemotherapy delivered before surgery—known as neoadjuvant chemotherapy—can be an option for some patients, including those whose tumors are likely to be difficult to remove and those who may not be able to physically withstand surgery.
+It’s always best to consult a gynecologic oncologist who can confirm what the best option is for you—whether to have surgery first or chemotherapy first.
+Most of those who undergo neoadjuvant chemotherapy still benefit from at least one attempt to have a tumor removed surgically.

-A. Foods high in estrogen include tofu, tempeh, soy milk, soybeans, dried fruits, peas, and bran cereals.
-There is no evidence that these foods increase the risk or treatment of ovarian cancer if eaten in moderation as part of a healthy diet.
-Excessive amounts of these and other estrogenrich foods should be avoided, and estrogen supplements should not be taken.
+A: Foods high in estrogen include tofu, tempeh, soy milk, soybeans, dried fruits, peas and bran cereals.
+There is no evidence that these foods increase the risk or affect the treatment of ovarian cancer if eaten in moderation as part of a healthy diet.
+Excessive amounts of these and other estrogen-rich foods should be avoided, and estrogen supplements should not be taken.